AlayaCare/github-actions/terraform-release-semver/README.md

 - `release/minor` - For new features (increments the minor version)
 - `release/patch` - For bug fixes and small changes (increments the patch version)

-You can add these labels using the [Terraform Module Release Labels](../terraform-module-release-labels/README.md) action.
+You can add these labels using the [Terraform Release Labels](../terraform-release-labels/README.md) action.

 ## How It Works